cloe-lang/doc/overview/features.md

 create more complex ones.

-In such paradigm, it is encouraged to use pure functions, which must have no side effect; they just compute their results from given arguments but cannot do anything else.
+In such paradigm, it is encouraged to use pure functions, which must have no side effects as they just compute their results from given arguments but cannot do anything else.
 And the counterpart is called impure functions, which have some side effects.
-Therefore, Coel distinguishes these 2 types of functions in order to prevent impure functions from being called in pure context where only pure function calls are permitted, and vice versa.
+Therefore, Coel distinguishes these 2 types of functions in order to prevent impure functions from being called in context where only pure function calls are permitted, and vice versa.

 ```coel
 (def (foo func) (func 34))